10 Simple Tips To Stay Healthy In An Office Job

 5. Drink lots of water.

-6. Move as much as you can!
+6. Move as much as you can.

 Walk around the office and stretch every now and then.
 Take breaks every hour or so and move your body.
 Use every possible opportunity to burn calories.
 Move while waiting for programs on the computer to load.
 If you need to discuss something with your colleague, go to his or her desk instead of making a phone call or sending an email.
 If you need to go to another floor in the building, take the stairs instead of the elevator.
 Consider teaming up with a friend at work to take regular breaks for exercise and to motivate each other.
+If you drive to work, park farther away in the parking lot, and take the stairs up to your floor.

 7. Stand as much as you can.

 This is healthier than sitting.
 It's better for your back, and burns more calories.
 Or switch your chair for an exercise ball.
 This will work your abs and balance.
+You can also get a standing desk to stand more while working.

 8. Try to be as active as possible outside of work.